vectordotdev/vector/changelog.d/20798_execute_checkpoint_migration_every_new_file.fix.md

-Checkpoint migration is executed for every new file to support migraion of kubernetes_log source.
+Checkpoint migration is executed for every new file to support migration of kubernetes_log source.

 authors: rajin9601